european-central-bank/BEAR-toolbox/README.md

 + tbx\replications\data_CH2019.xlsx
 + tbx\replications\data_WGP2016.xlsx
 + tbx\default_bear_data.xlsx

-4. Click on Package
+4. Click on Package.
+5. You will get a subfolder with the files that you can use to redistribute the application

+### For external language integration

-Alternatively, if you only wanted to share specific functionality with users on other languages, you can take a look at [Compiler SDK](https://uk.mathworks.com/help/compiler_sdk/index.html)
+If you wanted to share specific functionality with users of other languages, you can take a look at [Compiler SDK](https://uk.mathworks.com/help/compiler_sdk/index.html).
+The process is analgous to the previous one but selecting a different target.

 ## License
+Use of BEAR implies acceptance of the End User Licence Agreement (EULA) for the Use of the Software “the Bayesian Estimation, Analysis and Regression (BEAR) toolbox”.
 [License](/tbx/doc/BEAR%20End%20User%20Licence%20Agreement.pdf)